dutchmims/The-Next-Adventure/README.md

 I played the game and tested all the routes throughout the game.
 Initially I found issues.
 I kept testing while writing more of the program and came across numerous issus which I fixed and corrected.
 The functions also faced issues in the early stages, but I was able to fix these issues.

 # Deployment

+### Version Control

+1. In the Gitpod terminal type "git add ." to make updates to the files.
+2. Next type "git commit -m " adding a comment.
+This commits the updates to the files.
+3. Next type "git push" to push the changes to your GitHub repository.

 ### The site was deployed to GitHub pages.
 The steps taken are as follows: